Student Accessibility Services

 • An IEP, Summary of Performance will be accepted as supplemental information only and not the primary supporting document.
 The AHEAD Best Practices: Disability Documentation in Higher Education was used in developing these guidelines.

-All requests for housing accommodations are due to the Director of Accessibility Services by May 1 of each year.
+All requests for Housing accommodations for returning students are due to the Director of Accessibility Services by April 1 of each year.
+If the accommodation is approved, the Housing accommodation letters must be submitted to the Director of Residence Life before housing assignments are made on April 12th.

 This procedure is NOT a housing application, but a request for accessibility-related housing accommodations only.
 You must also comply with Residence Life housing applications, guidelines, forms, and deadlines to apply for campus housing